 Now you’re ready to start working on your local machine, using your own development tools.

-To work locally, you need to get up and running with the ZAT theme preview.
+To avoid zipping and importing the files into Guide every time you want to preview your changes, you can preview each change locally in a web browser using the Zendesk apps tools (ZAT).
 The goal of the local preview is to enable theme developers to work with the tools they’re familiar with to build themes quickly and easily.
-To set up ZAT theme preview, see Using local theme preview.
+To set up ZAT theme preview, see Previewing theme changes locally.

 Additionally, when you have exported a theme to your local machine, it's a good idea to check it into your favorite version control repository (git, mercurial, SVN, etc.).